blischalk/blischalk-jekyll/_posts/2021-04-24-ci-pipeline-threat-model.md

 they already exist, are good starting points and save the work of having to draw new ones from scratch.
 With that said, what are we building?

-Today we will be building out a CI pipeline that allows an engineer to push their code to a git version control system, which will then build, test, and deploy a docker image to a container registry.
+Today we will be building out a continuous integration pipeline that allows an engineer to push their code to a git version control system, which will then build, test, and deploy a docker image to a container registry.
 To illustrate this process, I have put together the following diagram:

 ![Container build, test, publish piepline](/assets/ci-threat-model.png)